-Your Part D late enrollment penalty is due in our office by the 10th day of the previous month.
-If you are required to pay a Part D late enrollment penalty, that penalty is due in our office by the the 10th day of the previous month.
-If we have not received your penalty payment by the 10th of the month, we will send you a notice telling you that your plan membership will end if we do not
+Your plan premium is due in our office by the 10th day of each month.
+If we have not received your premium payment by the 10th, we will send you a notice telling you that your plan membership will end if we do not receive your plan premium within 90 days.
+If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.

-If you are having trouble paying your Part D late enrollment penalty, if owed, on time, please contact Member Services to see if we can direct you to programs that will help with your costs.
+If you are having trouble paying your premium on time, please contact Member Services to see if we can direct you to programs that will help with your costs.

-If we end your membership because you did not pay your Part D late enrollment penalty, you will have health coverage under Original Medicare.
+If we end your membership because you did not pay your plan premium, you will have health coverage under Original Medicare.
 In addition, you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
 (If you go without creditable drug coverage for more than 63 days, you may have to pay a Part D late enrollment penalty for as long as you have Part D coverage.)

-At the time we end your membership, you may still owe us for the penalty you have not paid.
+At the time we end your membership, you may still owe us for premiums you have not paid.
 We have the right to pursue collection of the amount you owe.
 In the future, if you want to enroll again in our plan (or another plan that we offer), you will need to pay the amount you owe before you can enroll.

 If you think we have wrongfully ended your membership, you can make a complaint (also called a grievance); see Chapter 9 for how to file a complaint.
-If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your Part D late enrollment penalty within our grace period, you can make a complaint.
+If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your plan premium within our grace period, you can make a complaint.
 For complaints, we will review our decision again.
-Chapter 9, Section 10 of this document tells how to make a complaint, or you can call us at 1-800-240-3851 between 8 a.m. - 8 p.m., 7 days a week.
+Chapter 9, Section 10 of this document tells how to make a complaint, or you can call us at 1-800-240-3851 between 8 a.m. -8 p.m., 7 days a week.
 TTY users should call 711.
 You must make your request no later than 60 days after the date your membership ends.